 The length of your baby’s naps will all depend on how busy their awake period was and what their individual sleep needs are.

-TIP: Your 2 month old may now struggle to fall asleep anywhere as they did as a newborn.
+TOP TIP: Your 2 month old may now struggle to fall asleep anywhere as they did as a newborn.
 Therefore, you will now have to start establishing a proper nap routine where they are put to sleep in the same place each day.

 Bedtime For A 2 Month Old

-As you know I am a great advocator of establishing a bedtime routine as early as possible, and at 2 month old your baby is on the verge of being able to have a full bedtime schedule!
+As you know I am a great advocator of establishing a bedtime routine as early as possible, and at 2 month old your baby is on the verge of being able to have a full bedtime schedule.

-The priority right now is to make a stark difference in your interactions with your 2 month old baby at night and to keep the sequence of events leading up to bedtime the same every night to establish strong sleep associations.
+However, the priority right now is to make a stark difference in your interactions with your 2 month old baby at night and to keep the sequence of events leading up to bedtime the same every night to establish strong sleep associations.

-Hopefully, most 2 month old babies will no longer suffer from day-night confusion meaning you can now start to establish a regular bedtime routine.
+Hopefully, most 2 month old babies will no longer suffer from day-night confusion meaning you can now start to establish a regular routine.

 Looking to get your little one to sleep quickly and effortlessly?
 Check out my Bedtime and Nap Cheat Sheet and master the art of making daytime naps and bedtimes as seamless as possible.